4×4 South Africa – Top Considerations to Rent or Buy

 South African vehicle registration papers

-After following up on some leads, I settled on a broker in Namibia, Herman Krause Insurance Brokers, who could offer both 3rd party and comprehensive insurance for all countries in Southern and Eastern Africa we intended to overland.
+Following up on some recommendations, I settled on an insurance broker in Namibia, Herman Krause Insurance Brokers, who could offer both 3rd party and comprehensive insurance for all countries in Southern and Eastern Africa we intended to overland.

 It was a straightforward process — I simply had to forward full vehicle details with modifications, personal identification and vehicle registration papers.
-I did explain to the insurance company that the vehicle was not yet registered in my name and that this was part of the process I needed to follow to transfer it over to me – there were no issues at all at this point.
+I explained to the insurance company that the vehicle was not yet registered in my name and that this was part of the process I needed to follow to transfer it to me – there were no issues with pushing ahead with the insurance.

-With my own insurance now in place, Bushlore could now take the vehicle for a roadworthy inspection.
-It failed twice but passed on the third attempt, after throwing some dollars at it.
+Now, with my own vehicle insurance in place, Bushlore could take the vehicle for a roadworthy inspection.
+It failed twice but passed on the third attempt – just little issues, luckily.

-As we had no fixed address in Africa, Bushlore kindly agreed to have the annual renewal of the licence disc sent to them which would be forwarded to us, wherever that may be in Africa.
+As we had no fixed address in Africa, Bushlore kindly agreed to have the annual renewal of the licence disc sent to them, which they would then forward to us, wherever that was in Africa.
+(2024 Update: this process of using Bushlore as an intermediary is working just fine without any hiccups)

 Campsite in the bush